Medically Reviewed

 • Weight gain and hunger.

-Medically managed detox can help alleviate these withdrawal symptoms, keeping the individual safe and as comfortable as possible during the process.14 While there are no medications approved by the Food and Drug Administration (FDA) to treat stimulant withdrawal, medications may be prescribed to treat the symptoms associated with withdrawal, such as anxiety, depression, and insomnia.1,8
+While there are no medications approved by the Food and Drug Administration (FDA) to treat stimulant withdrawal, medications may be prescribed on an off-label, substance-specific basis to treat the symptoms associated with withdrawal—such as anxiety, depression, and insomnia—as well as to help reduce use and promote abstinence.1,8,15

 Meth Addiction Treatment